Widening of the Sylvian fissure. Arachnoid cyst

 Complications of the operation.

-Outcomes of treatment of an arachnoid cyst.
+Outcomes of treatment of arachnoid cyst.

 Literature:

-1. Neurosurgery / Mark S. Greenberg; per. from English. - M.: MEDpress-inform, 2010. - 1008 p.: ill.
+1. Neurosurgery / Mark S. Greenberg; lane from English - M.: MEDpress-inform, 2010. - 1008 p.: ill.

-2. Practical Neurosurgery: A Guide for Physicians / Ed.
+2. Practical neurosurgery: A guide for doctors / Ed.
 B.V.
 Gaidar. - St. Petersburg: Hippocrates, 2002. - 648 p.

 3. Neurosurgery / Ed.
 HE.
-Dreval. - T. 1. - M., 2012. - 592 p.
-(Manual for doctors). - T. 2. - 2013. - 864 p.
+Drevalya. - T. 1. - M., 2012. - 592 p.
+(Guide for doctors). - T. 2. - 2013. - 864 p.

-5. Mukhametzhanov X., Ivakina NI Congenital intracranial arachnoid cysts in children.
+5. Mukhametzhanov X., Ivakina N. I. Congenital intracranial arachnoid cysts in children.
 Almaty: Gylym, 1995.

 6. K.A.
 Samochernykh, V.A.
 Khachatryan, A.V.
 Kim, I.V.
-Ivanov Features of surgical tactics for large arachnoid cysts. \\ Scientific and practical journal "Creative Surgery and Oncology" Academy of Sciences of the Republic of Belarus Media Group "Health", Ufa, 2009
+Ivanov Features of surgical tactics for large arachnoid cysts. \\ Scientific and practical journal “Creative surgery and oncology” Academy of Sciences of the Republic of Belarus Media Group “Health”, Ufa, 2009

 7. Huang Q, Wang D, Guo Y, Zhou X, Wang X, Li X. The diagnosis and neuroendoscopic treatment of noncommunicating intracranial arachnoid cysts.
 Surg Neurol 2007